 A free and charitable clinic patient is the person in line with you at the grocery store, or in the pews with you at church.
 A patient is often working, but either can’t afford, is not offered, or is not eligible for health insurance (“the working poor”).
 Sometimes, a person may lack health insurance because they work more than one part-time job when full-time employment with benefits is not available.
 In terms of ethnicity, patients typically match the makeup of the community.

-It depends on the clinic, but free clinics can provide medical, behavioral and dental care, as well as prescription medications, for low-income, uninsured and other vulnerable populations throughout North Carolina.
+It depends on the clinic, but non profit clinics can provide medical, behavioral and dental care, as well as prescription medications, for low-income, uninsured and other vulnerable populations throughout North Carolina.

 Free clinics are not public agencies and are not run by the state or county government, as local health departments are.
 Free and charitable clinics, therefore, are dependent upon the generosity of the community, as well as grants, to sustain operations.
-Moore County does not provide primary care.
+The Moore County Health Department does not provide primary care services.

-During 2019, in North Carolina, $313,024,075 in free health services were delivered to 82,600+ uninsured patients.
-The volunteer workforce equaled 8,000+ volunteer healthcare professionals and dedicated community volunteers-donating more than 499,000 hours of service.
-Free clinics are delivering quality care and improving the health of the uninsured.
+During 2021, non profit clinics in North Carolina delivered $315,021,739 in free health services to over 82,400 uninsured patients.
+Even in a pandemic year, the volunteer workforce equaled 5,260 volunteer healthcare professionals and dedicated community volunteers.
+Free clinics are delivering quality care and improving the health of the uninsured with efficiency and compassion.

-See the Eligilibility Page for information about eligibility guidlines.
+See the Eligibility Page for information about eligibility guidelines.

 See the Health Services page for more information.